Aparan: Modern history

 During the years of the Armenian genocide, many Armenian refuge families arrived in Bash-Aparan from the Western Armenian cities of Van, Mush, Alashkert and Karin between 1914 and 1918.
 Many other families had also arrived from the Eastern Armenian town of Khoy.

 The town was the site of the Battle of Abaran against the Turkish army on May 21, 1918, during the Caucasus Campaign of World War I, when the Turkish invasion of the newly independent Republic of Armenia was turned around.
 During the brief period of independence, Bash-Aparan became a gavar (administrative district) of Armenia.

 Under the Soviet rule, the Bash-Aparan raion was founded in 1930.
 In 1935, the name was officially changed to Aparan.
 In 1963, Aparan was granted with the status of an urban-type settlement.

 An impressive monument to the Battle of Abaran was erected in 1978 just north of the town, designed by architect Rafael Israelyan.

 Following the independence of Armenia from the Soviet Union, Aparan was given the status of a town within the Aragatsotn Province, as per the administrative reforms of 1995.

 Geography

 Historically, Aparan is located in Nig canton of Ayrarat Province of the Kingdom of Armenia Mayor.

 Modern-day Aparan is located at the eastern slopes of Mount Aragats and the northern slopes of Mount Ara, on the shores of Kasagh River, with an elevation of 1880 metres above sea level.
 The town is located at a road distance of 42 km north of Yerevan and 32 km north of the provincial capital Ashtarak, on the main north–south road of Armenia.

 Climate

-Aparan has an Alpine climate in general with the influence of cold semi-arid climate. the town is characterized with snowy winters and mild humid summers.
-The average temperature is around -7 °C in winter and 18 °C in summer.
-The annual precipitation amount is between 450-600 millimeters.
+Aparan has an Alpine climate in general with the influence of cold semi-arid climate.
+The town is characterized with snowy winters and mild humid summers.
+The average temperature is around −8 °C in winter and 17 °C in summer.
+The annual precipitation amount is around 700 millimeters.